 US space agency Nasa has said it was willing to advise on how to sustain the men, based on its long experience with keeping astronauts healthy during long, isolated missions.

-Examinations of their urine, blood pressure and body temperatures would soon be carried out, and they had been told to split their living area—which included a tunnel about 1,5km long—into three zones: one for sleeping, one for working, and one for bodily waste.
+Examinations of their urine, blood pressure and body temperatures would soon be carried out, and they had been told to split their living area — which included a tunnel about 1,5km long — into three zones: one for sleeping, one for working, and one for bodily waste.
+Tiny lamps would illuminate the space.

 “Then they will start a daily exercise routine,” Manalich said.